-- 1. Grow and mature in wholeness and holiness as persons and pastors. - Promote evangelism and community engagement as the priority of pastoral ministry. - Conduct culturally relevant worship as a celebration of God in His supreme worth. - 4.
-Communicate the gospel in contextually appropriate ways, resulting in the transformation of the hearer. - 5.
-Lead and administrate a local church to carry out its unique Christian mission. - 6.
+- 1. Grow and mature in wholeness and holiness as persons and pastors. - 2.
+Promote evangelism and community engagement as the priority of pastoral ministry. - 3.
+Conduct culturally relevant worship as a celebration of God in His supreme worth - 4.
+Communicate the gospel in contextually appropriate ways, resulting in the transformation of the hearer.

+- 5. Lead and administrate a local church to carry out its unique Christian mission. - 6.
 Practice pastoral care in a manner that ministers to human need in the congregation and the community. - 7.
 Develop an intentional vocational foundation for a financially sustainable ministry.

+•

 GEN-1001 Introduction to Online Learning 1

 GEN-1003 Lifelong Learning Skills 3

 HIS-2013 Western World/Ancient & Medieval Times 3

 HIS-2023 Western World/Emerging Modern Society 3

 MTH-1003 General Mathematics 3

 PAS-1013 Introduction to Christian Service 3

 PAS-1023 Spiritual Formation 3

 PHI-3013 Philosophy and Christian Ethics 3

 PSY-1013 Introduction to Psychology 3

 SCI-2013 General Physical Science 3

 SOC-1003 Introduction to Sociology 3

 SPE-1003 Principles of Public Speaking 3

 ESP-1013 Spanish Composition I 3

 ESP-1023 Spanish Composition II 3

 ESP-1043 Classical Literature 3

 THE-1043 Exploring Christian Holiness 3

-F : 0 : 46 hours
+4 46 hours

-Bible and Theo logy Core Requirements
+ble and Theo logy Core Requirements

-Diblo and Thoo logy coro requiremente

 BIB-1013 Introduction to the Old Testament 3

-BIB-1023 Introduction to the New Testament 3

-BIB-2003 Biblical Interpretation 3

-BIB-2013 Pentateuch 3

-BIB-2033 New Testament Gospels 3

-BIB-3013 Hebrew Prophets or J

-010-3013 BIB-3023 Poetic & Wisdom Literature or

-2

-DID COEC BIB-3123 Old Testament Historical Books 3

-BIB-3053 Pauline Epistles 3

-BIB-3063 Book of Acts 3

-THE-1033 Tracing the Story of God 3

-THE-3023 Systematic Theology I 3

-THE-3033 Systematic Theology II 3

-THE-4053 Issues in Theology: The Theology of John Wesley 3

-36 hours

-Courses Speci fic to the Hispanic Pastoral Ministries Major

-CEM-2133 Leadership of Christian Educational Ministries 3

-HIS-4002 Latino/Hispanic Church in the U.S.A.
-2

-MUS-1143 Music Ministries I-Introduction 3

-3

-OTR-2033 Comm.
-Gospel in Pluralistic World S